 (NOTE June 16, 2016: We’ve received numerous requests to speak with Brian Wilkins regarding this article.
-He does not administer this website.
-You may contact him on Twitter (@ScribeWilkins) or on his personal website brianwilkins.org)
+He does not directly administer this blog.
+You may contact him on his personal website brianwilkins.org)

 Branstad’s son, Eric, killed two people following a car “accident” in 1991.

-This article must be prefaced with the fact that, as an Iowan born and raised, and in my 30s now, I grew up only knowing one governor, and that is Republican Terry Branstad, who served as the state’s chief executive from 1983-1999.
-It seemed Iowa was doing pretty well in his years, but then again, I was just a kid and really didn’t care much about politics.
-But with voters heading to the polls tomorrow in the Republican primary, Branstad’s possible preferential treatment for his family when it comes to crime will always tarnish his legacy.
+This article must be prefaced with the fact that, as an Iowan born and raised, and in my 30s now, I grew up only knowing one governor, and that is Republican Terry Branstad.
+He served as the state’s chief executive from 1983-1999.
+It seemed Iowa was doing pretty well in his years.
+But I was just a kid and really didn’t care much about politics.
+Voters are heading to the polls tomorrow in the Republican primary, and Branstad’s possible preferential treatment for his family when it comes to crime will always tarnish his legacy.

-It was Sunday afternoon, August 18, 1991, when Eric Branstad, Terry’s then-16-year-old son, was driving to a friends house he was staying with near Granger, IA, while the governor and the rest of the family were in Seattle for a National Governors Association meeting.
+It was Sunday afternoon, August 18, 1991, when Eric Branstad, Terry’s then-16-year-old son, was driving to a friend’s house he was staying with near Granger, IA.
+The governor and the rest of the family were in Seattle for a National Governors Association meeting.
 While driving up Highway 141, a two-lane highway, Eric pulled into the other lane to pass a car when the coast was obviously not clear.
 One car avoided a head-on collision by quickly swerving onto the shoulder.
 A second car was sideswiped when it tried to drive between Branstad’s van and the car he was trying to pass.
 The third car, and its passengers, would not be as lucky.

 A van driven by Mr. Charles E. McCullough, 65, and his wife, Jean M. McCullough, 60, collided head-on with Branstad’s van, which Iowa State trooper Mario Feck later confirmed was traveling at least 10 miles above the speed limit.
 Mrs. McCullough died at the scene, while her husband, a retired truck driver, died a short time later at the hospital.
 Branstad suffered only minor injuries.

 Eric was ultimately charged with a misdemeanor traffic violation and ordered to pay a $15 fine.
 The McCullough family was obviously shocked and outraged by the case’s disposition.
-Then Dallas County Attorney, David Welu said of his decision to only press a traffic charge, “filing only traffic charges in fatal accidents is common, provided drunken, drugged, or reckless driving was not involved.”
-The McCullough family, as many other Iowans did, felt that since Branstad was driving at least 10 miles over the speed limit and almost struck another car, and sideswipped another before killing Charles and Jean McCullough, is more than enough evidence of recklessness.
+Then-Dallas County Attorney, David Welu, said of his decision to only press a traffic charge, “filing only traffic charges in fatal accidents is common, provided drunken, drugged, or reckless driving was not involved.”
+The McCullough family, as many other Iowans did, felt that since Branstad was driving at least 10 miles over the speed limit and almost struck another car, and sideswiped another before killing Charles and Jean McCullough, is more than enough evidence of recklessness.

-It was also the response by Iowa authorites which had the family even more upset.
-Officials at Iowa Methodist Medical Center and Mercy Hospital first told the public that both Branstad and Mr. McCullough were air lifted to Methodist via a Mercy Air Life helicopter, but it was later learned that only Branstad was air lifted, while McCullough was transported by ground ambulance, even though he was far more seriously injured.
+It was also the response by Iowa authorities that got the family even more upset.
+Officials at Iowa Methodist Medical Center and Mercy Hospital first told the public that both Branstad and Mr. McCullough were air-lifted to Methodist via a Mercy Air Life helicopter.
+But it was later learned that only Branstad was air lifted while McCullough was transported by ground ambulance despite being far more seriously injured.
 When Mercy spokeswoman Linda Montet was asked about the decision to air lift Branstad and not Mr. McCullough, she said she could not respond to that because it would “violate patient confidentiality.”
 And though a Methodist “Life Flight” helicopter was also at the scene of the accident, it also failed to air lift Mr. McCullough.

 A firestorm would ensue for the next few months.
 Governor Branstad was asked by a young boy at a Governor’s Youth Conference luncheon in November of 1991, “what do you think about your son getting let off the hook so easily when somebody else would be charged with manslaughter?”
 Branstad responded by saying the question was unfair and that it simply was not true that his son was “let off.”
 That same year, ironically, Governor Branstad pushed for a limited death penalty in Iowa for minors who commit “certain crimes.”